1 Arkansas Street D2

 30,000 sqft. commercial tenant improvement:

-A three story reinforced concrete building, is converted into office, prototype laboratory, and presentation/meeting space for an international consumer products design-development company.
-Portions of the base building are being re-designed, and re-engineered, to maximize employee comfort and safety, accommodate large scale prototyping equipment, and to establish a state-of-the-art research, presentation, and training workspace.
+A three story reinforced concrete building, was converted into office, prototype laboratory, and presentation/meeting space for an international consumer products design-development company.
+Portions of the base building were re-designed, and re-engineered, to maximize employee comfort and safety, accommodate large scale prototyping equipment, and to establish a state-of-the-art research, presentation, and training workspace.